concavegit/comparch-lab0/README.md

 - adder: 550 time units, because the overflow bit requires information from a sequence of 1 halfadder, 3 fulladders, and an XOR.

 Because the adder was estimated to have a maximum propagation delay of 550 time units, we changed a delay of 100 time units to a delay of 600 time units to observe the stable signal for 50 time units.

+To verify the outputs and catch errors, we manually found the desired sum, carry, and overflow outputs and put them in buses.
+Afterwards, we iterated through the buses to display a caught error as well as the desired output.
+Behavioral verilog could have given us a sum without needing a hard code, but the carry and overflow bits would have been tricky to do without hardcoding.
+Since there are only 16 test cases, we decided to hardcode everything.

 # Testing performed on the FPGA board
 We used the switches and the operator input button to set hte inputs and checked the corresponding LEDs for the correct output.